Muqtada al-Sadr: 2011–2020

 In May 2018, Sadr's Sairoon electoral list won 54 seats in the first Iraqi parliamentary election since the Islamic State was declared defeated in Iraq.
 He rejected U.S. interference in the formation of the new Iraqi government, saying: "The U.S. is an invader country; we do not allow it to interfere" in Iraqi affairs."
-In a country riven by sectarian tensions and regional politics, Sadr has transformed himself again: He has now positioned himself as an Iraqi nationalist; his newly formed Istiqāmah ("Integrity") Party allied himself with communists and smaller groups including Sunnis, secularists, liberals, and political independents; criticized, corruption, Iran's outsized influence in Iraq; and strongly criticized the sectarian nature of Iraq's politics.
+In a country riven by sectarian tensions and regional politics, Sadr has transformed himself again: He has now positioned himself as an Iraqi nationalist; his newly formed Istiqāmah ("Integrity") Party allied himself with communists and smaller groups including Sunnis, secularists, liberals, and political independents; criticized corruption, Iran's outsized influence in Iraq; and strongly criticized the sectarian nature of Iraq's politics.
 Following the May 2018 elections the son of Supreme Leader Ayatollah Ali Khamenei and General Soleimani lobbied Sadr and others to forge a political coalition allied with Tehran.

-After months of winning parliamentary elections, Sadr favored the return of Iraqi Jews to Iraq, which was received positively by majority of the Iraqis.
+After months of winning parliamentary elections, Sadr favored the return of Iraqi Jews to Iraq, which was received positively by a majority of the Iraqis.

 On 7 December 2019, an armed drone attack targeted Sadr's home in Baghdad.
 Sadr was out of the country at the time; the attack caused little damage and no casualties.

 After the assassination of Qasem Soleimani in January 2020 and the Iraqi parliament's resolution favouring expulsion of US troops, the Iraqi Shia leader called for "the immediate cancellation of the security agreement with the US, the closure of the US embassy, the expulsion of US troops in a 'humiliating manner', and criminalizing communication with the US government".
 Following the 8 January 2020 Iranian rocket attacks on US led military bases, however, Sadr held back and urged his followers not to attack U.S. elements in Iraq.

 On 25 December 2020, Sadr warned Iran and the United States not to involve Iraq in their conflict.